glebkuznetsov/cognitive_tools/cognitive_tools.md

  everything then that's a reasonable point of view.
 But _Avatar_ has astounding non-verbal content, and those people largely missed that content, or else got hung up on details.

+# Mental Models / User Model

+**What is a mental model?** A mental model is a representation of a user's understanding of a particular concept.
+It's the resource in our minds that we reference to answer questions about something.
+For example, one can have a mental a model of how a database works.
+It's also possible to have a mental model of a mental model, e.g. my mental model of my mental model of how a database works.
+Further recursion possible, but overly-complex.

+**What is a user model?** A user model can be thought of as a collection of mental models of a particular user.
+A user model aims to answer the general question "What does the system know about the user?"
+Or, "What does the user know?
+What experiences has she had?"

+**What is the relationship between mental model and cognitive tools?**
+In order for a cognitive tool to be effective, the system should have an understanding of what the user knows, so the system can _adapt_ to the user.
+A cognitive assistance system empowered with mental models of its users can aid in collaboration, putting the right individuals in touch and routing the right problems to the right individuals at the right time, nailing _allocation of expertise_.

+**What is a useful user model?** The simplest user model is a vector of words that describe a user's knowledge/interests.
+We can do simple word vector dot products to determine similarity to other entities' and other users' vector models.
+However, this representation misses out on dimensions such as time and depth of understanding.
+The model need not become to complex else risk a sort of _overfitting_, but there are many possibilities if the right interface is developed.

+**How do you teach a cognitive system a user's mental models?**
+_Bad but thorough_:
+Require the user to manually supply a semantically annotated representation of everything they know, perhaps through filling out a database.
+Think expert systems.
+The arduous nature of such a requirement has low chance of adoption.
+_Good_:  Provide an incentive for the user to do work in the system, e.g. a note-taking application, that allows for a limited amount of semantic interaction.
+As the user uses the application more, he is rewarded with recommendations.
+Eventually the system becomes a viable platform for collaboration, connecting users to each other, to problems, and connecting problems to the right users.

 # Writing as a cognitive tool

 **What is it about writing that makes writing powerful as a tool for